By Terrilynn Grace West

-Chester Lynn whose family grew up on Ocracoke dating back to the 1600’s recalls “my family would catch fish in the front yard” which is now the Back Road!
-Since Chester is an historian he remembers clearly many of the details ‘Sis Liz’ told him about the early days of the revival meetings.
-“The music and joy expressed (called ‘getting happy”) during those services resulted in attracting many people who filled the yard to overflowing”.
-Chester remembers “Sis Liz was a great cook: Southern, twice as good as corn bread”.
+Chester Lynn, whose family grew up on Ocracoke dating back to the 1600s, recalls “my family would catch fish in the front yard” which is now the Back Road!
+Since Chester is an historian, he remembers clearly many of the details “Sis Liz” told him about the early days of the revival meetings.
+“The music and joy expressed (called “getting happy”) during those services resulted in attracting many people who filled the yard to overflowing,” he said.
+Chester remembers “Sis Liz was a great cook: Southern, twice as good as corn bread.”

-The new parsonage, says the Pastor’s wife, Laura Belch with a smile on her face, is sometimes referred to as “Belch’s Inn” because of its open door friendliness for guidance and support.
+The new parsonage, says the pastor’s wife, Laura Belch with a smile on her face, is sometimes referred to as “Belch’s Inn” because of its open door friendliness for guidance and support.
 It is housed on the second floor of the present church.
-The lumber for the first parsonage built in the late 40’s came from the old Pamlico Inn Hotel which came down in the 1944 hurricane.
+The lumber for the first parsonage, built in the late 40s, came from the old Pamlico Inn Hotel which came down in the 1944 hurricane.
 This parsonage burnt down in 1954.
-The second parsonage built in 1955 was bought, preserved and now stands behind the Pizza Company on Highway 12.
+The second parsonage built in 1955 was bought, preserved and now stands behind the Pizza Company on Irvin Garrish Highway.

 He says he appreciates the tight knit closeness of the community and church.
-“For a smaller congregation we support ten missionaries overseas” Ivey explained.
-Laura Belch is the ‘kids Pastor’, and is active with the Sunday school classes, Women’s Bible Study class and generally serves as needed.
-Gail Allen, a relative new comer, moved to Ocracoke 4 years ago and is on the ‘worship team’, she chooses both old and new hymns for the Sunday Service.
-Gail said “Pastor Ivey is a wonderful Pastor who has a strong relationship with the Lord and a good handle on Scripture”.
-Gail quoted the Gospel of John 8:12 where Jesus said “I am the Light of the world” and said she thinks of the church as being a “spiritual lighthouse” on Ocracoke.
+“For a smaller congregation, we support 10 missionaries overseas,” Ivey explained.
+Laura Belch is the “kids pastor,” and is active with the Sunday school classes, women’s Bible study class and generally serves as needed.
+Gail Allen, a relative newcomer, moved to Ocracoke four years ago and is on the “worship team,” she chooses both old and new hymns for the Sunday Service.
+Gail said, “Pastor Ivey is a wonderful pastor who has a strong relationship with the Lord and a good handle on scripture.”
+Gail quoted the Gospel of John 8:12 where Jesus said, “I am the Light of the world” and said she thinks of the church as being a “spiritual lighthouse” on Ocracoke.

-Judy Garrish, native to Ocracoke has served as a church Board Member in the past for 10 years.
-She says “the Holy Spirit draws a person to church and changes your life, we welcome newcomers”.
+Judy Garrish, native of Ocracoke, has served as a church board member in the past for 10 years.
+She says, “the Holy Spirit draws a person to church and changes your life; we welcome newcomers.”
 She and everyone I talked with stressed the importance of the Assembly of God church being Bible based.
-Joyce Spencer says “I enjoy singing the songs in church; they are food for the soul”.
-When I attended a church service the beauty of the sanctuary, spirit of the music, the zealous preaching all helped me understand why folks I talked with said “the presence of the Lord can be felt here”.
-For a complete listing of Services and events for the Assembly of God Church please see the Bulletin Board on the front page.
+Joyce Spencer says, “I enjoy singing the songs in church; they are food for the soul.”
+When I attended a church service the beauty of the sanctuary, spirit of the music, the zealous preaching all helped me understand why folks I talked with said, “the presence of the Lord can be felt here.”